-After graduating from architecture school, Meg joined the Tumbleweed tribe as a designer.
-Since then she has taught dozens of Tumbleweed workshops all over the country, remaining an integral part of the team.
-Meg is also an active member of the Tiny House Community.
-Most recently she helped pass a Tiny House appendix in the International Code Council, allowing for legal small dwellings.
+After graduating from architecture school, Meg Stephens joined Tumbleweed as a designer.
+She has taught dozens of tiny home design workshops all over the country, becoming an active member of the Tiny House Community.
+Additionally, she helped pass a Tiny House appendix in the International Code Council, allowing for legal small dwellings.
 She continues to be a leader in the Tiny House Movement, and today we’d like to shine a light on her newly finished Tiny House RV – the “Lucky Linden!”

 Q&A with Meg and Dan Stephens